The Utah County Planning Division serves the areas in Utah County outside all city boundaries.

-Nearly every resident of unincorporated Utah County lives within three miles of one of the several municipal commercial business districts in the county.
+The majority of residents in unincorporated Utah County lives within three miles of one of the many municipal commercial business districts in the county.
 It is proposed that no new commercial zones be established in the unincorporated area, except: (1) commercial areas in remote, well-spaced locations along state highways for the convenience of the traveling public; (2) in populated unincorporated neighborhood areas to provide convenient commercial uses for the residents of these areas; and (3) within platted recreational resort developments.

 Industry as a land use

 Industry is a term which is applied to a wide variety of economic activities and land uses, and is essential to most communities as a source of jobs and tax revenue.
 Most industries need good highway access, water and sewer availability, level ground with moderate to heavy load bearing capacity and adequate heating and electrical utilities that exist or are readily available.
 State adopted and county mandated building codes and fire safety codes limit the type of structures and uses available in the unincorporated county industrial zones when no water supply system is available for the required fire flow.
 Existing and new industrial zones have not developed in the county due to this lack of infrastructure to meet minimum code requirements.